State of the Great Lakes 2025

 DOWNLOADS

-The State of the Great Lakes (SOGL) 2022 Report is a summary of science-based information from 40 sub-indicator reports.
-These sub-indicator reports are included in their entirety in the State of the Great Lakes 2022 Technical Report.
+The information contained within the State of the Great Lakes (SOGL) 2025 Report is a summary of science-based information from 42 sub-indicator reports.